This allows positions for an exact time to be worked out quickly and easily from an

 readily obtainable (e.g. objects still on the NEOCP) so that accurate

-telescope pointing and rate of motion could be achieved.
-However, it is now used for all ephemeris work at the telescope (and
+telescope pointing and rate of motion could be determined.
+However, at

+Great Shefford it is now used for all ephemeris work at the telescope and

-also when reducing measures with Astrometrica) to interpolate between
+also when reducing measures with Astrometrica, to accurately interpolate between ephemeris intervals

-PA of motion using a second order interpolation method having added the
+PA of motion using a second order interpolation method for the specified

 A separate 'pad' can be undocked from the main form (visible to the

-top' window for ease of use when getting results into other software.
+top' window for ease of use when transferring values into other software.